Testerinopapa/paint-and-guess/backend/README.md

 5. Round ends when time expires or all players guess correctly
 6. Next round starts with a new drawer
 7. Game continues until players leave

+## Operational notes

+- The server emits and expects heartbeat pings every 15 seconds to keep player `lastSeen` data fresh.
+Players that stop heartbeating are marked disconnected after `PLAYER_STALE_HEARTBEAT_MS` and are pruned after `PLAYER_DISCONNECT_GRACE_PERIOD_MS`.
+- A background sweep runs every `ROOM_SWEEP_INTERVAL_MS` to persist any rooms with changed connectivity state and remove empty rooms automatically.
+- For production, point `DATABASE_URL` at a managed Postgres instance and run `npm run db:migrate` before deploying.
+The defaults remain SQLite for local development convenience.
+- If you horizontally scale the backend, set `REDIS_URL` so sockets and room broadcasts are shared across instances.